UNC-Libraries/SCTS-Documentation/GIT-Sourcetree-Oxygen.md

 3. In the pop-up box, select "New."

-4. Name your scenario something simple like "transformation_2018"
+4. Name your scenario something simple like "transformation_2021"

 _In the XSLT tab:_

 5. XML URL should be "${currentFileURL}" (which it will be by default).

-6. XLS URL should point to our stylesheet: http://cdn.lib.unc.edu/faids/ead.xsl
+6. XLS URL should point to our stylesheet: https://cdn.lib.unc.edu/faids/ead.xsl

 7. Select the transformer.
-Saxon EE 9.5.1.3.
+Saxon EE 9.9.1.7. (or whatever the most up-to-date Saxon EE is)

 ![Edit scenario screenshot 1](https://user-images.githubusercontent.com/58087302/79362917-2f21b380-7f15-11ea-8399-1f86a66559ea.png "Edit scenario window screenshot 1")